axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/portal-home.rst

 #.
 Create a new processstart named ``DefaultApplicationHomePage.ivp`` for your
    new home page.
 Now you will use this processstart as the entry point of your Portal instead of the default one.
-To make Portal aware of your new Portal home, you have to set the default pages to your project, as detailed in :dev-url:`Default Pages
+To make Portal aware of your new Portal home, you have to set the default pages in your project, as detailed in :dev-url:`Default Pages
    </doc/nightly/designer-guide/user-interface/default-pages/index.html>`